sgdheeban/WorkApp/README.md

 The working directory should be the `WorkApp` subdirectory.
 In EclipseIDE, using `$MODULE_DIR$` accomplishes this automatically.
 For more info on Allocation Tracker, please check here : `https://github.com/google/allocation-instrumenter`

+For WorkAppClient, you can mirror the same command line and VM arguments for building both the server and the client.
+But, add -Djline.terminal=jline.UnsupportedTerminal to get the client working in Eclipse, as the JLine, our console reader library has a bug that makes it not to work in Eclise without this parameter.